allegro/allegro.tech/_posts/2016-12-09-advances-in-information-retrieval.md

 and advertisements systems ([slides](http://www.cs.cornell.edu/~adith/CfactSIGIR2016/)) .
 The main goal of this tutorial was to provide theoretical background and give a way to evaluate and optimize online metrics by exploiting logs of past user interactions.
 They used inverse propensity scoring to model the bias in online A/B tests.
-The bias can be made by other (not in the focus) advert campaigns, or seasonal traffic etc.
+The bias can be caused by other (not in the focus) advert campaigns, or seasonal traffic etc.

 Other tutorials covered topics such as learning to rank and search in heterogeneous or specific data.
 They were given by people from Google, LinkedIn, Microsoft Research, Facebook and universities